brikis98/yevgeniy-brikman-homepage/_posts/2012-04-02-seven-languages-in-seven-weeks-scala.md

 However, there is one issue that worries me above all else: feature overload.
 It seems like Scala is trying to be all things to all people.
-It's object oriented; it's functional; it has type inference; it has lots of syntactic sugar; it has actors; it's compatible with Java; it has first class support for XML; they are even trying to add [macros](http://scalamacros.org/).
+It's object-oriented; it's functional; it has type inference; it has lots of syntactic sugar; it has actors; it's compatible with Java; it has first class support for XML; they are even trying to add [macros](http://scalamacros.org/).
 While all of these features could lead to